mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 This one is a bit more complex.
 When the `<strength-filter>` component is visible, we want to hide the back button, Instagram logo, and next button, and instead show the active filter name.
 We'll need to make a few code changes to achieve this effect.

-- Add a computed property to our parent Vue instance, `activeFilterName`, which does as it says
+- Add a computed property to our parent Vue instance, `activeFilterName`, which returns the `displayName` attribute of the selected filter object
 - Pass `showingFilterStrength` and `activeFilterName` as props to the `<app-header>` component
-- Conditionally render the default elements (logo & buttons) and the active filter name in the `<app-header> component`
+- Conditionally render the default elements (logo & buttons) and the active filter name in the `<app-header>` component

 {% prism js %}
 // parent Vue instance